Bella1922/Crypto-Ransomware-Simulator/README.md

 ## How the Simulation Works
 1. The victim visits a <strong>fake bank webpage</strong> and downloads what appears to be a legitimate bank statement.
-2. Upon clicking the <strong>Download button</strong>, the page transitions to a blank screen explaining what would happen during a real infection — downloading and encrypting files.
+2. Upon clicking the <strong>Download button</strong>, the page transitions to a blank screen explaining what would happen during a real attack, downloading and encrypting files.
 3. The user then moves to a <strong>ransom note email page</strong>, where they are asked to “pay” a simulated ransom (in Bitcoin).
 4. When they press <strong>Pay Now</strong>, the simulator displays another page explaining that in a real attack, the